sakhi-shraddha-sst/sakhi-shraddha-sst/README.md

 # Hi, I'm SAKHI MALI 👋

-Quality Assurance Engineer | SDET | Automation Enthusiast
+SDET | Quality Assurance Engineer | Automation Enthusiast

 I break things so users don't have to — with empathy, data, and code.

 ## 🧪 About Me
-- 🔭 I’m currently working on: [Inventory Domain]
+- 🔭 I’m currently working on: [ a unified automation framework that supports Web (Selenium), Mobile (Appium), and API (Rest Assured) with reusable components, parallel execution, reporting, and CI integration.]
-- 🌱 Learning: [Playwright/Performance/Accessibility/E2E Strategy]
+- 🌱 🌱 Focusing on upskilling in: [Playwright, Performance testing, Accessibility testing, AI-driven test automation, Generative AI for QA workflows, and End-to-End automation strategy to elevate quality engineering maturity ]
-- 🤝 I love collaborating on: Test strategy, CI pipelines, and developer experience
+- 🤝 I love collaborating on: [Selenium/Appium/Rest Assured automation, Java-based framework design, CI/CD pipeline optimization, test strategy, and AI-driven quality engineering.]

 ## 🛠️ Tech & Tools
 <!-- Replace with your badges (see snippet below) -->